ChenNyaru/Spotlight-like-Alfred-Theme/README.md

 # Spotlight-like Alfred Theme
-The Alfred theme that looks like macOS Spotlight
+An Alfred theme that looks like macOS Spotlight

 ## Light Version